nworbde/dStar/README.md

 ###Command line options
 Check out the examples `basic_run`, `fit_lightcurve`, and `custom_Tc_Qimp` to see how to added command line options to your run.

+###Tools for reading output
+Check out `tools/reader.py`.
+This contains a python class for reading the output history and profile data files.
+The quantities are stored as class members for easy access when analyzing results.

 ##Dependencies
   * [MESA](http://mesa.sourceforge.net): `dStar` makes use of the `MESA` numerical, utility, and equation of state libraries.
   * [MESA SDK](http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk): the compilation of both `MESA` and `dStar` has been tested using a specific build environment.